From the Fragments: Places and People in Colonized New England

 Project Research Assistant

-Alyssa is a recent graduate of UNH in Anthropology with a minor in Native American and Indigenous Studies.
-She has worked on GBAS for the past two years at increasing levels of responsibility.
+Alyssa is a graduate student in Historical Archaeology at the University of Massachusetts, Boston.
+She did her undergraduate degree in Anthropology with a minor in Native American and Indigenous Studies at UNH.
+She has worked on GBAS for many years at increasing levels of responsibility.

 Guest Scholars and Community Experts